-Note: No electronic device (except proper calculator) is allowed during class.
-Any unauthorized use of any electronic device (including your cell phone ringing or vibrating during class) will result in a penalty of 5 points of your overall average for this class.
+Note: No cell phone is allowed during class.
+Any unauthorized use of cell phone (including your cell phone ringing or vibrating during class) will result in a penalty of 5 points of your overall average for this class.
 (Be sure to turn your phone to non-transmitting mode before class.)